DanielLucier/CYBER8420-SemesterProject/CodeAnalysis/Misc/WorkingDoc.md

 <br><strong>Hardware:</strong> Windows 10 Enterprise 2016 LTSB
 <br><strong>Java Develpoment Kit:</strong> Java SE 9.0.1
 <br><strong>Java Runtime Environment:</strong> Java 8 update 151
-<br><strong>Static Code Analysis Tool:</strong> FindBugs 3.0.1
+<br><strong>Static Code Analysis Tool:</strong> pmd 5.8.1
 <br><br>After all listed software was donwloaded, Keycloak (downloaded as .zip from Github) and FindBugs (downloaded as .zip from FindBugs website) were extracted to the desktop.
-All of the ".java" files from Keycloak were copied into a seperate folder (Keycloak-SourceCode).
-The FindBugs GUI was launched, and the .java files from Keycloak were added for analysis.
+All of the .java and .js files from Keycloak were copied into a seperate folder (Keycloak-SourceCode). pmd was run from the command line to analyz the Keycloak files.
+<br>&emsp;&emsp;C:\Users\student\desktop\pmd-bin-5.8.1\pmd-bin-5.8.1\bin> pmd -d C:\Users\student\desktop\Keycloak-SourceCode -f xml -R rulesets/internal/all-java.xml > C:\Users\student\desktop\pmd-results
 <br>&emsp;&emsp;&emsp;Dan-Left to do:
 <br>Brief description of FindBugs
 <br>Summary of findings